This post contains either decompiled or disassembled source code projects for console games that were sold at retail stores.

 If you are interested to see officially released or leaked source code check out this other post:

 To be included in this list the project must have decompiled or disassembled at least 25% of the course code, in order to not pollute the post with hundreds of unfinished projects.
+An exemption to this rule can be made for consoles with very few reversering projects.

 Nintendo systems are by far the most popular for reverse engineering projects, especially related to 1st party titles such as Mario, Zelda and Pokemon.